christiansparre/IsThereAnybodyOutThere/README.md

 When using the client library you specify an ```ApplicationName``` that is used with ```MachineName``` and ```Username``` to provide lists on the web site.
 In addition there en a ```onSendingHeartbeat``` hook that allows you to provide a custom ```Dictionary<string, object>``` to send with the heartbeat.

-It is very crude an not tested that much :)
+It is very crude and not tested that much, use at your own risk :)

+## Tech used

+I'm quite exited about [akka.net](https://gitter.im/akkadotnet/akka.net) and of course the new .NET Core stack, especially ASP.NET Core.
+So on both the client and server akka.net is the main component managing connections, hearbeats, clients etc. It works really well.

+On the server [Fleck](https://github.com/statianzo/Fleck) is used for the websocket server, on the client it's [websocket-sharp](https://github.com/sta/websocket-sharp)

 ## Why?